MichalAmir/slidePuzzle/README.md

 ## 🧠 Project Description

-**Slide Puzzle** is a browser-based logic game built with pure HTML, CSS, and JavaScript.
+**Slide Puzzle** is a browser-based logic game written in **pure HTML, CSS, and JavaScript**.
-It challenges the user to restore a shuffled image by sliding tiles into their correct positions.
+Players must restore a shuffled image by sliding tiles into their correct positions.

-The project focuses on:
-⚙️ **DOM manipulation** — selecting and updating tile elements in real-time 🧠 **Game logic** — allowing only valid moves (adjacent tiles) and detecting when the puzzle is solved 📱 **Responsive layout** — works on both desktop and mobile 💡 **No frameworks** — written in clean, modular JavaScript

-> This project demonstrates a strong grasp of DOM APIs, event-driven architecture, and JavaScript logic — wrapped in a functional, minimal UI.
+This project highlights:
+- ⚙️ **DOM manipulation**: dynamically selecting and updating tiles in real-time
+- 🧩 **Game logic**: enforcing valid moves and detecting puzzle completion
+- 📱 **Responsive design**: fully functional on desktop and mobile devices
+- 💡 **Clean, modular code**: no external frameworks required

+> Demonstrates strong proficiency in **JavaScript**, **event-driven programming**, and **interactive UI design**.

 ---

 ## 💡 Main Features

-✅ Randomized puzzle generation on each load
+- ✅ Randomized puzzle generation on each load
-✅ Drag-and-click tile movement
+- ✅ Click or drag to move tiles
-✅ Real-time move validation (only adjacent swaps allowed)
+- ✅ Real-time validation: only adjacent tiles can move
-✅ Automatic win detection
+- ✅ Automatic win detection with alert
-✅ Mobile-friendly and responsive layout
+- ✅ Fully responsive and mobile-friendly layout
-✅ Clean, functional design
+- ✅ Minimalistic and clean design

 ---